 A junior training apparatus like this one is often times seen in the homes of young gymnasts and inside gymnastics gyms for low level classes.
 Although the product works fantastic and is reliable for training skills, there seems to be a general favoritism for its competing version: Tumbl Trak Junior Pro Bar.

-Perhaps parents and coaches like the rounded corners or the fact that it doesn’t need an extension kit, who knows!
-What I know, is that although this model looks a little plane jane compared to its predecessor, it takes up less space, holds more weight, and comes with a 1 year warranty.
-I think THAT is pretty worth it in exchange for rounded corners.
+It’s heavily favored because of its rounded corners and that it doesn’t need an extension kit.
+The Z-Athletics bar model is aesthetically more to the point compared to its predecessor, but it takes up less space, holds more weight, and also comes with a 1 year warranty.
+I think THAT is pretty worth it.

 Points of Interest

 Among the many conversations I’ve had about gymnastics bars for home with parents, I’ve taken their concerns with me to my bar training classes as mental notes and accumulated enough time and testing to put their minds at ease.
 Here are what parents favored most about the Z-Athletic Junior Training Bar: